 If you don’t know any other screenwriters or (like most people) don’t have any industry contacts, here are a few ideas for how to connect.

-Here are a few articles with useful tips for organizing a table read.
+Here are a two articles with useful tips for organizing a table read.

 - Write, Direct, Repeat- Hosting a Table Read for Your Script

 - How to put a table reading together for your film script

 At the heart of peer code review in software development is the diff tool.